 Have you ever found a strange, creepy-crawly bug, and wondered if it’s a cockroach?
-Not to worry, you’re not alone; many bugs look similar to cockroaches.
+Not to worry, you’re not alone; there are many bugs that look like roaches.
 Cockroaches themselves are hated and feared by most people, though there are the odd few who love them.
 Cockroaches range in size from four inches long for the Australian rhinoceros cockroach, all the way down to ¼ inch long for the three-lined cockroach.
 They can be anywhere from deep brown (almost black) to pale tan in color.

 Though most people know cockroaches as foul-smelling, disease carrying, asthma inducing pests, most species never come into contact with humans.
 In fact, only about 1% of the 4,500 (and counting) species of cockroach live among humans.
 The rest spend their lives in the wild, minding their own business.
-Let’s take a closer look at a few of the insects most commonly mistaken for cockroaches.
+Let’s take a closer look at a few bugs that look like cockroaches.

 Beetle vs. Cockroach?

 Beetles and cockroaches have very similar appearances.
 Both are medium sized insects that dwell on the ground.
 Both have six legs, segmented bodies, and are usually darkly colored.
+So beetles can definitely fall in that category of bugs that look like roaches.
 But, cockroaches and beetles have a few key differences.

 First, cockroach antennae are significantly longer than beetle antennae.
 Beetles may have antennae scarcely the length of their head, while cockroach antennae often exceed the length of their body.
-Cockroaches also have longer legs, and while beetle legs are mostly lacking in any adornment, cockroach legs have thick, visible spikes.
+These types of bugs that look like cockroaches are often mistaken for cockroaches.
+Cockroaches have distinct features such as longer legs, and while beetle legs are mostly lacking in any adornment, cockroach legs have thick, visible spikes.
 Finally, beetles have heads visible from above; cockroach heads are covered in a thick shield called a pronotum.